 Heading Contents of Field Train# The number that identifies the train in the Exceptions directory.
 Date The date the train arrived at the site.
 Date is in mm/dd/yy format.
 Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup menu.
 Time The time the train arrived at the site.
 Time is in 24-hour hh:mm format, where 8 a.m. is 08:00, noon is 12:00, 8 p.m. is 20:00, and midnight is 00:00.
 Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup menu.
 Length The length of the train in feet.
 Speed The train's exit speed in miles per hour.
-Axles The total number of axles counted by the SmartScanNG system.
-Cars The total number of cars counted by the SmartScanNG system.
+Axles The total number of axles counted by the SmartScanNG 2 system.
 Direction The direction the train was traveling.
 Valid values are North, South, East, and West.
 Shutters Open The number of seconds it took the train to pass over the site.
 MP/KP The five-digit milepost/kilometer post of the site.
 Section 4.0 - Serial Interface tells how to change this value using the MP/KP submenu.
 Track The track designator of the site.
 For single-track sites, the value is Single.
 For double-track sites, valid values are North, South, East, West, Main 1, Main 2, Main 3, and Middle.
 Section 4.0 - Serial Interface tells how to set this value using the Track Number submenu of the Setup menu.
 Temperature The ambient temperature at the time the train arrived at the site.
 Temperature is in degrees Fahrenheit.
 Battery The system battery voltage at the time the train passed the site.
-Brng Location of the bearing scanners.
+Rail Location of the bearing scanners.
 If the track orientation is east and west, the bearing scanners are labeled north and south.
 If the track orientation is north and south, they are labeled east and west Max The maximum temperature, above the ambient temperature in degrees Fahrenheit, recorded by the bearing scanner on a given railside.
-For example, if the ambient temperature (at the time the train arrived at the site) is 77°F (25°C), and the value in this field is 112, the maximum temperature would be 189°F (87.2°C).
-If the train did not have the Hot Bearing option enabled during passage, this field contains "" instead of a heat value.
+For example, if the ambient temperature (at the time the train arrived at the site) is 77°F (25°C) and the value in this field is 112, the maximum temperature would be 189°F (87.2°C).
 Avg The average temperature, above the ambient temperature in degrees Fahrenheit, calculated from all recorded temperatures from the bearing scanner on a given railside.
-For example, if the ambient temperature (at the time the train arrived at the site) is 86°F (30°C), and the value in this field is 55, the average temperature would be 141°F (60.6°C).
-If the train did not have the Hot Bearing option enabled during passage, this field contains "" instead of a heat value.
+For example, if the ambient temperature (at the time the train arrived at the site) is 86°F (30°C) and the value in this field is 55, the average temperature would be 141°F (60.6°C).